madetech/handbook/guides/cloud/aws_sandbox.md

 - Click on: `aws account` > `Made Tech` > `Management console`
 - Now go to console.aws.amazon.com/singlesignon
 - On the left nav bar click `users` > `add user`
-- Fill in there deatils (use the part before the @ in there email as username)
+- Fill in their details (use the part before the @ in their email as username)
 - Add them to the "SandboxAdmin" group
-- They shoud now get a email invite to join (valid for the next 7 days)
+- They should now get a email invite to join (valid for the next 7 days)